 It was a love of theater, poetry, and music that connected Morris with Robert Hayden when they met in Detroit in the 1930s.
-Morris (later Mrs. Hayden) worked for sometime as a teacher Detroit public schools.
 After the Haydens married and were living in Nashville, Mrs. Hayden was supervisor of music for the Nashville public school system, the first African American to hold that position.
-A classical pianist also involved in theater, Hayden taught music in Nashville, New York, Ann Arbor, and around the world.
-She not only made a living, she was great at it, her son-in-law Patrick Patillo remembers.
+Playing in genres ranging from classical to blues, Hayden taught music in Nashville, New York, Ann Arbor, and around the world.
+"She not only made a living, she was great at it," her son-in-law Patrick Patillo remembers.

 Erma was closely involved with the Bahá'í Faith leadership, and devoted herself wholeheartedly to its work.
-This was especially true later in her career while Mr. Hayden was occupied with his duties as Consultant in Poetry.
+This was especially true later in her career while Robert was occupied with his duties as Consultant in Poetry.
 Mrs. Hayden served on the organization's National Teaching Committee for many years.
-84 She is remembered as having an "extraordinary personality ... always radiant" who "reached out to people and embraced them and always made [them] feel welcome."85 After her husband's death, Hayden devoted herself to pioneering, a Bahá'í Faith of establishing spiritual assemblies in other communities away from one's home.
-This work brought Hayden to Ypsilanti Township, Michigan, and to Ethiopia.
-86
+53